CTL Training Sessions

 Bibliographic Management: Introduction to RefWorks

+Stop typing your bibliographies.
 Sign-up for this workshop to acquaint yourself with how to use RefWorks for the first time.
-Stop typing out your bibliographies.
-More than 6,400 Jeffersonians use RefWorks, a web-based database and bibliography creation program, available via JEFFLINE.
+More than 6,400 Jeffersonians use RefWorks, a web-based database and bibliography creation program, available from Scott Library.
 Learn to create, organize, and access personal databases of bibliographic citations.
 Save time and let RefWorks format your bibliography for you.
 We'll show you how to use Refworks to import, export, search, and format citations, and use RefShare to collaborate and share databases with your colleagues.

 Conducting Research with Knowledge-Based Databases, Search Engines and Managing Your Citations with RefWorks 2.0